 What does life look like if forgetting is your normal state of mind?
 Disability advocate Nicole Luongo shares her Alzheimer’s caregiver experience in honor of her mom.

+How friendly is Facebook?
 Social media connects us, yet Americans are lonelier than ever.
-In this FB Live chat, author Nicole Luongo asks: Is Facebook friend or foe?
-Learn statistics + tips on how to stay sane, take control online.
+In this FB Live video, Nicole Luongo shares statistics + tips on how to stay sane, take control online.

 In the wake of the school shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, disability advocate Nicole Luongo wonders whether or not kids with disabilities are safe at school.